 allow for training, use of natural supports and foster the customer's acceptance in the work environment.

-For additional information about remote services, refer to SFP 18.10: SE Resources.
+For additional information about remote services, refer to VR-SFP 18.10: SE Resources.

 Any remote training must be in compliance with VR-SFP 3.4.8 Remote Service Delivery and 3.2.7 Confidentiality.